 A revolution in transportation is coming.

-But still in 2017, many large infrastructure plans are based on century old technology.
+But still many large infrastructure plans are based on century old technology.

 This website will show the development to fully autonomous vehicles.